 Over time, Poodles made their way to France, where they found favour among the French nobility.
 In fact, the breed's name "Poodle" is derived from the German word "Pudel," which means "to splash in water."
 The Toy Poodle, the smallest of the Poodle family, is believed to have been developed by selectively breeding the smallest Miniature Poodles.
 They were often kept as companion animals and were cherished for their charming personalities and elegant appearances.

-In terms of size, Toy Poodles typically stand between 9 to 11 inches at the shoulder and weigh around 6 to 9 pounds.
+In terms of size, Toy Poodles typically stand between 23 to 28 cm at the shoulder and weigh around 3 to 4 kg.
 Their petite frame, combined with their graceful movements, gives them an air of sophistication and grace.

 One of the Toy Poodle's most iconic features is its coat.
 They boast a dense, curly or corded coat that can be found in an array of colours, including white, black, apricot, cream, blue, grey, silver, and brown.
 Their fur is hypoallergenic, making them an excellent choice for allergy sufferers.